Heterogeneous Multi-task Learning with Expert Diversity: Experiments

 This database was proposed by \citet{harutyunyan2019multitask} to be a benchmark dataset for MTL in time-series data.
 It contains metrics of patients from over 40,000 intensive care units (ICU) stays.
 This dataset has 4 tasks: two binary tasks, one temporal multi-label task, and one temporal temporal classification.
 Figure \ref{mimic} shows the neural network adopted in our work and where each task is calculated.

+We followed the data-preprocessing introduced by \citet{harutyunyan2019multitask}, available at \url{https://github.com/YerevaNN/mimic3-benchmarks}.
+To facilitate benchmarking, we kept the same tasks and tasks' structure.
 Tasks description: \begin{enumerate} \item Phenotype prediction: measured on the end of stay, classify if the patient has 25 acute care conditions ($p_T$ in Figure \ref{mimic}).
 In practice, we have 25 parallel binary classification tasks; \item Length-of-stay (LOS) prediction: the goal is to predict the remaining time spend in ICU at each hour of stay ($l_t$ in Figure \ref{mimic}).
 Following \citet{harutyunyan2019multitask}, the remaining time was converted from a regression task to a multi-label task.
 We have 10 classes, one class for each one of the first 8 days, between 8-15 days, and +15 days; \item Decompensation prediction: aim to predict if the patient state will rapidly deteriorate in the next 24 hours.
 We follow the \citet{harutyunyan2019multitask} scheme, where due to lack of gold standard, the task is redefined as mortality prediction in the next 24 hours at each hour of an ICU stay, in practice, a temporal binary classification ($d_t$ in Figure \ref{mimic}); \item In-hospital mortality prediction: binary classification in the end of the first 48 hours of a patient in an ICU stay ($m_{48}$ in Figure \ref{mimic}); \end{enumerate}